trupples/adi-documentation/docs/solutions/reference-designs/ad-amr-bms-sl/index.rst

 	Display and User Interface:

-		- Equipped with an LCD featuring a GUI and buttons for status display and battery pack charging settings.
+		- Equipped with display featuring a GUI and buttons for battery status and battery pack charging settings.

 	Battery Compatibility:

-		- Supports 3S Li-ion batteries.
+		- Supports 3S Li-ion batteries default and 3S Li-polymer batteries.

 	Fuel Gauge and Battery Pack Protector - MAX17320G20+: